 We are rooted in a love of learning and building the confidence and courage to be ourselves.

 Together we flourish to be the best we that we can be.

-Approved by: Headteacher Date: September 2021

-Last reviewed on: Autumn 2021

-Next review due by: Autumn 2024
+Approved by: Headteacher Date: September 2021 Last reviewed on: (Updated due to new Guidance) November 2022 Next review due by: September 2023 (Statutory Guidance due)

 Contents